ibmresilient/resilient-python-api/README.md

 where <version_number> is a build number (1, 2, etc).

+## Command-Line Utilities

+The `resilient` package includes command-line utilities:

+* `res-keyring`, described above.
+* `finfo`, to read and display metadata about the fields in your Resilient organization.
+* `gadget`, for general-purpose command line access to Resilient REST API.

-## Action Module Application Framework
+## Resilient-Circuits Action Module Application Framework

-The Resilient-Circuits Application Framework (`resilient_circuits` module) is a very lightweight component-based framework for writing applications that respond to Action Module events.
+The Resilient-Circuits Application Framework (`resilient_circuits` module) is a lightweight framework for rapid development of Resilient Action Module event processors in Python.

 It provides an extensible "application" class that loads any Python files in the application's `components` directory as well as any installed